Post job

 • Post a job on free websites.

-While interviews are great, you won't always learn enough from a conversation with a business analyst applicant.
+While interviews are great, you will only sometimes learn enough from a conversation with a business analyst applicant.
 In those cases, having candidates complete a test project can go a long way in figuring out who's the most likely to succeed in the role.
-If you aren't a technical person and don't know how to design an appropriate test, you can ask someone else on the team to design it or take a look at these websites to get a few ideas:
+If you aren't a technical person and don't know how to design an appropriate test, you can ask someone else on the team to create it or take a look at these websites to get a few ideas:

 • TestDome